colintsmith/startup/notes.md

 this works also with the rest triple thing if you do this:
 const [b,c,...end] = a
 this would be the same but the end variable would be the rest of the array

+## Scope
+Var describes the variable, like const or let, except that it ignores scope so it can be tricky
+### this
+global this is refers to the actual environment
+this in a function refers to the object that owns the function
+in an object, this refers to the object itself.
+NEED TO STUDY THIS MORE

+## arrays
+Array functions:
+push = add item to end of array
+pop = remove item from end of array
+slice(start, end) = return sub array
+sort = run a function to sort an array in place
+values = creates an iterator for use with a for of loop (iterate through values)
+find( i => i < 2>) = run a function on each array item
+reduce((a,c) => a + c) = run function to reduce each array item to a single item
+map(i => i+i) run function to map an array to a new array
+filter(i => i%2) = run function to remove items
+every(i => i < 3) = run function to test if all items match
+some = same thing as above but if any items match